huynhthaihoa/huynhthaihoa.github.io/about.md

 permalink: /about/
 ---

-Hello, welcome to my blog.
+Hello, welcome to FORIX Blog.

 My name is Thai-Hoa Huynh (you can call me Hoa).
 I'm just one more developer from Vietnam with enthusiasm in IT and Computer Science.